Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-4-ingress-dns-certificates/index.md

 type: Opaque
 ```

-And of course encrypt it in place:
+Encrypt it in place:
 ```bash
 [mpd@ish]$ sops -e -i manifests/infrastructure/external-dns/hetzner-token.yaml
 ```

+Don't forget to add the `decryption` section to the Kustomization so Flux knows how to decrypt the secret when deploying it.

 Next, let's configure the helm repository and release.
 Of note here is the `secretKeyRef` pointing to our `hetzner-token`.
 ```yaml
 # manifests/infrastructure/external-dns/external-dns.yaml
 ---